Application development using React + Django

 CSRF_TRUSTED_ORIGINS = ['http://localhost:3000', 'http://127.0.0.1:3000']

-Let’s create a simple handler; to do this, we’ll write it in the file myapi/views.py
+Create a simple handler by writing it in the file myapi/views.py

 from rest_framework.response import Response